 You should not be sewing around your cut out corners, leave those stitch-free for the time being.
 Now let’s move onto the Boxed Corners!

 The easiest way to do a boxed corner is to pinch each side of your cut out square and pull outward.
-This will flatten the square shape you cut out to make a straight line and will line up your seams to the middle.
+This will flatten the square shape to make a straight line and will line up your seams to the middle.

-Think of it this way, you are taking the flat bag as it is and giving it width, taking it from a 2d thing to make it 3 dimensional, I hope that helps!!
+Think of it this way, you are taking the flat bag and giving it width.
+Taking it from a 2d thing to make it 3 dimensional, I hope that helps!!

 Sewing your boxed corners

-Pin your boxed corner in place as shown above and stitch at 1/4″ from the raw cut edge, stitching across the seams.
+Pin your boxed corner in place as shown above and stitch at 1/4″ from the raw cut edge.
+Then stitch across the seams.
 Make sure you lock your stitches at the start and finish.
 You can stitch this seam again if you wish to add extra strength.

 The Lining Fabric

 I chose to make my lining from a little bit of leftover linen fabric.
 Measure your final bag size and add a seam allowance, then cut the two panels for your lining.
 You should repeat the same process detailed above for boxing the corners.

 Sew the lining pieces as we did with the bag, avoiding the corners just as we did before.
 You will need to leave a hole for turning the bag though once you are finished.
 I prefer to do this on the bottom edge of the lining.
 Just leave a gap in your stitching of approximately 4-5″.
 Making sure you lock your stitches to avoid them popping when you do your turning.

 If you wish to add a simple patch pocket, add this to your lining now too.
 I added a simple 9″ pocket to on side of the lining fabric, perfect size for your keys or phone.